joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Queen Marked

+2024-05-19 Saw eggs but didn't see the queen.
+There aren't too many bees and there is plenty of of space in the super.

 2024-05-11 Saw eggs but didn't see the queen.

 2024-05-04 No explicit signs of swarming, the weather has been cold and rainy.
 However they are starting to backfill the brood chamber so I did a preemptive split and created [Gwen]({{ site.baseurl }}/queens/2024-gwen.html).
 I didn't get an opportunity to cull the drone cells so I will have to do that later.